vicamc85/Test/README.md

 # Test
-This is the very first repository, so the only reason for doing it is baceause I am learning to use this platfomr
+This is the very first repository, so the only reason for doing it is baceause I am learning to use this platform.